 Hi.
 My name is Martin Zaltz Austwick.
-I’m a musician and podcaster, and worked as a Senior Lecturer (~Associate Professor) at UCL in London.
+I’m a musician and podcaster, and an Honorary Senior Lecturer in Data Visualisation at UCL in London.

-I make music as Martin Austwick, Dr Martin Austwick, The Magnificent Severn and The Sound of the Ladies.
-I’m also a podcaster – I’m one third of Answer Me This!, one of the UK’s most successful independent podcasts, which won a Sony Silver in 2010 and a Sony Gold in 2011.
-I also co-created Song by Song, Brain Train, and Global Lab, and created The Sound of the Ladies podcast.
+I make music as Pale Bird, Martin Austwick, Dr Martin Austwick, and The Sound of the Ladies.
+I’m also a podcaster – I’m one third of Answer Me This!, one of the UK’s most successful independent podcasts (which won a Sony Silver in 2010 and a Sony Gold in 2011).
+I also co-created Song by Song (which won a British Podcast Award in 2017), Brain Train, and Global Lab, and created The Sound of the Ladies podcast.
 I’ve written and performed music for the aforementioned shows, as well as for The Allusionist, The Beef and Dairy Network, the Glamour UK podcast, and others.
 I’ve spoken at Boring Conference, Geek Showoff, SciBar, Pint of Science, and a bunch of other places on a variety of topics from Eggs to GPS data.